arcus/education_modules/regular_expressions_boundaries_anchors/regular_expressions_boundaries_anchors.md

 Specifically, we'll address these topics:

 * **Anchors**, which help you define patterns that belong in the beginning and end of a string as a whole
+* **Exclusions**, which allow you to look for patterns that exclude certain characters
+* **Flags**, which are parameters that alter how regular expressions are interpreted
 * **Boundaries**, which help you define patterns that belong in certain places that appear within a string
-* **Exclusions**, which allow you to look for patterns that exclude certain characters
+* **Greedy** default behavior in regex, which can cause unexpected pattern matches

 ## Regular Expression Flags